-So you want a jaw-droopingly beautiful honeymoon setting—the idyllic white-sand beach, crystalline water and maybe some tequila to wash it all down—without traveling super far.
-If that sounds about right, think about flying south of the border to Cancun, and booking it by car (chauffeured, of course!) to Tulum or the Riviera Maya, two areas on the northeastern Yucatan Peninsula that are sure to elicit more than a few oohs and aahs along with a muy bien or two if you get enough margaritas in you.
+So you want a jaw-droppingly beautiful honeymoon setting—the idyllic white-sand beach, crystalline water and maybe some tequila to wash it all down—without traveling super far.
+If that sounds about right, think about flying south of the border to Cancun and booking it by car (chauffeured, of course) to Tulum or the Riviera Maya, two areas on the northeastern Yucatan Peninsula that are sure to elicit more than a few oohs and aahs along with a muy bien or two if you get enough margaritas in you.

-These spectacular spots are sure things most of the year, just know you may face some heavy rains in the summer hurricane season around July and August.
-Otherwise it’s safe to expect sunbathing-ready temps most of the time, and a level of humidity that will ensure you keep that healthy glow from your wedding.
-One thing to keep in mind: If you’re hoping for bebés soon, the presence of mosquitos and possible Zika exposure could make it a no go for now.
+These spectacular spots are sure things most of the year, just know that you may face some heavy rains in the summer hurricane season around July and August.
+Otherwise, it’s safe to expect sunbathing-ready temps most of the time, and a level of humidity that will ensure you keep that healthy glow from your wedding.
+One thing to keep in mind: if you’re hoping for babies soon, the presence of mosquitos and possible Zika exposure could make it a no go for now.

-Beyond Tulum favorites like Be Tulum and Hotel Zamas (where you’ll find the best margaritas) are even more choices.
-There’s the highly remote Mukan, where only nine accommodations give couples copious amounts of alone time (on canopy beds, in hammocks or beachside spa bungalows, for example) alongside the opportunity to tour Mayan ruins, dive in cenotes, canoe in the mangrove and embark on sunset cruises.
-Tt’s a super intimate and eco-conscious all-inclusive resort in an actual UNESCO World Heritage Site (the Sian Ka’an Biosphere), which includes complimentary transportation from the airport by not only car, but also boat and helicopter (on request).
-Private villas incorporate natural tropical wood and traditional thatched roofs for a true sense of place, and you can treat yourself in both the spa and resort cigar bar.
+Beyond Tulum, favorites like Be Tulum and Hotel Zamas (where you’ll find the best margaritas) are even more choices.
+There’s the highly remote Mukan, where only nine accommodations give couples copious amounts of alone time (on canopy beds, in hammocks or beachside spa bungalows, for example) alongside the opportunity to tour Mayan ruins, dive in cenotes, canoe in the mangrove, and embark on sunset cruises.

+It’s a super intimate and eco-conscious all-inclusive resort in an actual UNESCO World Heritage Site (the Sian Ka’an Biosphere), which includes complimentary transportation from the airport not only by car, but also boat and helicopter (upon request).
+Private villas incorporate natural, tropical wood and traditional thatched roofs for a true sense of place, and you can treat yourself in both the spa and resort cigar bar.
 In fact, treating yourself in any one of the resorts along this charming coastline is effortless, a sure sign of the perfect place to settle into newlywed bliss.